What is stomach flu?

 sure you prevent dehydration by drinking enough liquids.
 Drink just small amounts frequently during the vomiting phase of your illness.

 What can I do to help prevent stomach flu?
 The single, most helpful way to prevent the spread of stomach flu is frequent, thorough hand washing.
-Also, avoid contact with the body fluids of an infected person, including saliva.
-Don't share food with someone who has stomach flu.
+Also, avoid contact with the Healthy Body fluids of an infected person, including saliva.
+Don’t share food with someone who has stomach flu.